New York State Government Employees

 - recent NY State Government paycheck AND current NYS driver license, or current photo-identification card issued by the NYS Department of Motor Vehicles.

 You can white out the salary information on the pay stub if you’d like.
-Photocopies or scans are acceptable when mailing, faxing or e-mailing your proof of status.
+Photocopies are acceptable when mailing, faxing or e-mailing your proof of status.

 A NYSL Borrower's Card is issued for individual use and is non-transferable.
 Please do not share your NYSL Borrower’s Card number or PIN with others.